transkatgirl/kat-s-bookshelf/README.md

 The following fields of study are covered in the bookshelf:

 - Mathematics
-  - Basic Math (Prealgebra, Algebra, and Trigonometry)
-  - Statistics*
-  - Calculus*
-- Natural Sciences
 - Physics
 - Chemistry
 - Biology

-- Social Sciences (introductory only)
+The following fields of study have introductory courses in the bookshelf:

-  - Economics*
+- Economics
-  - Sociology*
+- Sociology
-  - Political Science*
+- Political Science
-  - Psychology*
-  - Anthropology*
+- Psychology
-- Humanities (introductory only)
+- Anthropology
-  - World History*
+- World History
-  - Philosophy*
+- Philosophy
-  - Composition*
+- Composition
-- Workplace Skills (introductory only)
+- Workplace Skills
-  - Software Skills*
-  - Programming*

-\* = The bookshelf only contains introductory material about this field.

 The following academic subjects are not yet included in the bookshelf, but may be included in a future release: